What is Commons Transition?

 Who is on your team, and what are their relevant experiences or skills?

-The core group of researchers are Michel Bauwens, Belgium-Thailand, (P2P/Commons Transition Policies); John Restakis, Canada-Italy (Institutional Innovation, Licenses, New Forms of Governance and Property); George Dafermos, Crete-Greece (Open and Distributed Energy, Manufacturing and Agriculture); Janice Figueiredo, Brazil (Commons for Collective Life, i.e. open food networks, open currencies, open urbanism).
+The core group of researchers were Michel Bauwens, Belgium-Thailand, (P2P/Commons Transition Policies); John Restakis, Canada-Italy (Institutional Innovation, Licenses, New Forms of Governance and Property); George Dafermos, Crete-Greece (Open and Distributed Energy, Manufacturing and Agriculture); Janice Figueiredo, Brazil (Commons for Collective Life, i.e. open food networks, open currencies, open urbanism).
+Current research is being carried out by the P2P Foundation’s dedicated research division, the P2P Lab.

-Stacco Troncoso, Kevin Flanagan, Guy James, Ann Marie Utratel and James Burke of the P2P Foundation are responsible for the website design and the organizational work of the Commons Transition Project.
+Stacco Troncoso and Ann Marie Utratel of the P2P Foundation are responsible for the website design and the organizational work of the Commons Transition Project.

-Our core team is supported by a much larger network of researchers, activists, and hackers associated with organizations including the P2P Foundation, Shareable, the Commons Strategies Group, ShareLex, Free Knowledge Institute, Faircoop, Enspiral, Share the World’s Resources, the Post Growth Alliance, the Sustainable Economies Law Center, and many others.
+Our core team is supported by a much larger network of researchers, activists, and hackers associated with organizations including the P2P Foundation, Shareable, the Commons Strategies Group, ShareLex, the European Commons Assembly, Remix the Commons, Commons Network, Free Knowledge Institute, Enspiral, the Post Growth Alliance, the Sustainable Economies Law Center, and many others.
 We have legal assistance from a team of lawyers experienced in the ‘open’ and ‘sharing’ economy, and technical support from a network of hackers/open IT experts associated with civic movements, such as 15M in Spain.

 Where are you located?